 This question comes up often as many of our clients have been told get an Apostille for their Canadian document and find out it’s not possible.
 Since Canada has not signed the Hague Apostille Certificate Convention our government does not issue them.
 If you have been asked to get an Apostille certificate for your document it means that it is going to be used in a country that has signed the agreement.
 Before the agreement all countries used authentication and legalization to validate documents, which Canada still follows as do other countries.
 The important thing to remember is that if you follow the process of the country in which the document has been issued there will be no problems with your document being accepted in another country.
 In other words in Canada the document must first be authenticated by Global Affairs Canada Authentication Services Section.
 Once authentication has taken place it then can be legalized at the embassy of the country in which it is going to be used.
 Each document and country does have requirements and rules for processing, so to ensure that your document is validated properly contact one of our friendly specialized agents to talk about our services and how we can help.

-All Canadian education documents like a degree or diploma must be sent for attestation to the UAE Embassy here in Ottawa.
+All Canadian education documents like a degree or diploma must be sent for attestation to the UAE Embassy here in Ottawa or the UAE Toronto consulate depending on where you went to school.
 We call this step Legalization in Canada but it means the same in the UAE.
 Before you can do this it first has to be authenticated by Global Affairs Canada Authentication Services Section also located in Ottawa near our office.
-Once your education document has been authenticated it is then ready for attestation at the UAE Embassy but only if you have provided the extra requirement of transcripts.
+Once your education document has been authenticated it is then ready for attestation at the UAE Embassy or consulate but only if you have provided the extra requirement of transcripts.
 Once received and matched will the embassy accept it for attestation.
 To find out how we can help save you time and make sure you get it right the first time contact us for more information.